-General Maintenance Drive Belt Installation
+MAINTENANCE Clutch System Drive Belt Installation

-1. Drop the drive belt over the drive clutch and pull back the slack.

-NOTE: To ensure satisfactory

-belt life, install belts so

-they operate in the

-same direction of rotation by positioning the
+- 1. Drop the drive belt over the drive clutch and pull back the slack. - NOTE: To ensure satisfactory belt life, install belts so they operate in the same direction of rotation by positioning the identification numbers so that you can read them.
+If required, separate the sheaves as outlined in the belt removal outlined in the belt removal procedures.

-identification numbers

-so that you can read

-them.
-If required, separate the sheaves as

-outlined in the belt removal procedures.